What is rubella? Rubella, or German measles, is an infection caused by a virus. Rubella is spread when an infected person coughs or sneezes.

 What are the signs and symptoms of rubella?

 - Red, inflamed eyes

 - Swollen, tender glands at the back of the neck and ears

 - Rash that starts on the face and spreads down the body toward the toes

 How is rubella diagnosed?
 Your caregiver may be able to diagnose rubella based on your symptoms and physical exam.
 You may need a blood test to confirm the infection.

 How is rubella treated?

 NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's doctor.

-- MMR vaccine: This vaccine helps prevent measles, mumps, and rubella.
-Adults who have never received the vaccine may need at least 1 dose of the vaccine.
-A second dose may be needed by those at a higher risk of getting measles, mumps, or rubella.
+MMR vaccine helps prevent measles, mumps, and rubella.
+Adults who have never received the vaccine may need at least 1 dose.
+A second dose may be needed for those at a higher risk for measles, mumps, or rubella.

 What are the risks of rubella?
 You may have joint pain and swelling.
 Your testicles may be inflamed.
 The infection may spread to your brain and cause it to swell, which can be life-threatening.
 Rubella can cause severe birth defects during pregnancy, especially during the first 3 months.
 These include deafness or damage to the baby's eyes, heart, brain, or nerves.